-A Lamborghini for Iraq: donation from Pope Francis allowed ACN to help persecuted Christians in Iraq
+A Lamborghini for Iraq: Papal donation helped persecuted Christians

 POPE FRANCIS IS AWAITED IMPATIENTLY IN IRAQ.
 Iraqi Christians, who have been through a harsh persecution, are looking to him for support and spiritual guidance.
 But it is worth remembering that many of these Christians have already been helped by Pope Francis, long before the upcoming papal visit—albeit help of a somewhat unusual kind.